last updated January 21, 2016

-In order to be a full participant in discussion, you MUST have completed the assigned reading.
 I will open every class asking if there are questions, but beyond that, I will not review the readings.
 Instead, I will assume you have completed the reading, taken notes, and are ready to apply and analyze the readings.
 AnaLouise Keating (Teaching Transformation, 2007, p.
 196) provides the following description of "graduate level academic practices" in regards to reading for class:

 (1) I expect you to complete all readings by the date listed on the syllabus;

 (2) I expect you to read the material thoughtfully and in an engaged manner;